By Cat, Nov 2010 (Photo, right, from Wikimedia Commons)

 - Rest: Remove roast to cutting board to rest for 10 minutes; during this time, the internal temp will climb about 5 degrees.
 At this temperature, is is nicely rare and incredibly juicy.
 The onions that roasted under the meat are delicious too.

-11/12/15: Used 2 lb bone-in leg of lamb.
+11/12/15 with traditional sear (before roasting): Used 2 lb bone-in leg of lamb.
 Embedded slices of garlic in the meat, then seasoned with rosemary, allspice, salt and pepper.
 Parboiled 2 yukon gold potatoes (cut into wedges), 1 large carrot (cut into 1″ sections), and half red onion, cut into wedges.
 Used potatoes for roasting separately (see Roasted Potatoes with Garlic & Rosemary).
 Tossed remaining veggies with olive oil, garlic and mix of rosemary, allspice and black pepper.
 Placed veggies in bottom of roasting pan in one layer.
 Placed seasoned roast on top and into 425°F oven at 6:25 PM to sear.
 At 6:45 (20 minutes to sear), reduced oven to 325°F; only 120°F internal temperature at 7:15 (30 min); 122°F at 7:25; 128°F at 7:33 PM (18 minutes); veggies are tender.
 Removed from oven to rest, lightly covered with foil, until about 7:45.
 Carved and served at 8 PM, with the roasted potatoes, braised lima beans and broccolini, and cooked beetroot.
 Result: The lamb is medium rare (just as I like it) and delicious; rosemary, garlic and allspice are an excellent flavoring combo; roasted veggies are also delicious, but the onion wasn’t quite done.
 Next time, sauté lightly before adding to other veggies.
 The braised lima beans with broccolini is an excellent accompaniment.

-3/11/16: Testing reverse sear with 2 lb bone-in leg of lamb roast.
+3/11/16: Testing slow-roast with reverse sear with 2 lb bone-in leg of lamb roast.
 Rubbed with rosemary, allspice, salt and pepper that I ground together in my mortar (about 2 tsp, ground).
 Parboiled 2 potatoes and cut into quarters; added pieces from 1 carrot, half a fennel bulb, and ¼ sweet onion, and tossed with dressing (3 Tbsp each lemon juice and olive oil, seasoned with oregano, salt and pepper).
 Placed veggies in bottom of roasting pan; set roast on top and into 300° F oven at 4:38 PM.
 Reached 115° at 6:00 PM (1 hr 22 min).
 Removed roast to platter and tented to rest about 1 hour.
 Returned veggies to oven to finish roasting, and returned roast to oven at 7:00 PM.
 Reached 125°F at 7:20 PM (20 min).
 Total cooking time, 1 hr, 42 min.
-Meat had reached temp on the top, but was still quite rare no the bottom.
+Meat had reached temp on the top, but was still quite rare near the bottom.
 Next time, turn it over halfway through the sear, or sear on stovetop.
 Result: The herbs are delicious; meat was tender and tasty.
 Veggies were good, too, but got scorched during the sear.

 6/24/18 testing of 3 lb bone-in leg of lamb and Roasted Potatoes with Garlic & Rosemary.
 Used same rub as previous test but without salt (3); cut up 1 carrot and sliced ¾ of a large red onion.
 Prepped good-sized Yukon gold potato separately, but rated both in oven, side-by-side, as detailed below